-Energy Lab at Case Western Reserve University (CWRU) focuses on solvation,transport, interfaces, and reaction mechanisms in complex solvents such as ionic liquids and deep eutectic solvents.
+Energy Lab at Case Western Reserve University (CWRU) focuses on solvation, transport, interfaces, and reaction mechanisms in ionic liquids, deep eutectic solvents, and similarly concentrated hydrogen bonded liquids.

 Ionic Liquids (ILs) are salts at liquid state and they have unique properties such as wide electrochemical window, nonflammability, negligible volatility and wide liquidus range which distinguish them from molecular solvents.
 Their properties can be tailored towards a specific application.
 Therefore, the development of structure-property relations are essential for the bottom-up approaches to realize renewable energy systems.